|

 most memorable experiences as an USPC member was her participation

-in the overseas representation of the 1994 USPC Tetrathalon team.
+in the overseas representation of the 1994 Tetrathalon team.

 She was one of five American females picked to compete in England,